LISTEN TO THIS ARTICLE

 An agent handling a customer support ticket might make 40 LLM calls across three different models, query two internal databases, scrape a pricing page, update a CRM record, and send an email.
 That's not a request.
 That's a workflow with branching logic, error recovery, and multi-step reasoning.
 If something goes wrong on step 23, your standard API monitoring dashboard shows you... nothing useful.

-Their solution was AgentCgroup, a resource management system that treats each tool call as a distinct control group with its own resource budget.
-It cut resource contention by 34% in their benchmarks.
+Their solution was AgentCgroup, an intent-driven eBPF-based resource controller that treats each tool call as a distinct control group with its own resource budget.
+It reduced high-priority P95 latency by 29% under multi-tenant memory contention.
 But here's the kicker: they had to build custom instrumentation to even measure the problem.
-Off-the-shelf monitoring didn't reveal which agent was thrashing the disk.
+Off-the-shelf monitoring didn't reveal which agent was thrashing memory.

 That's the gap.
 Agents are workflows pretending to be API calls.